 I have looked at many applications.
 Unfortunately, most of them are bad or even terrible.
 And some of them are not free.
 Since I am using Google Drive to store the documents, my first choice was to use the Google Drive application to scan them, but the quality is terrible.
 It is useless.

 Maybe it is because of my phone.
 I do not know.
 Some people have reported that they have good results with Google Drive applications.
 But the documents are not readable when I use the Google Drive application.
 If you have good results with Google Drive, go for it!

 The application can detect the page automatically.
 Then, it will remove the skewing of the page.
 It will only keep the relevant part.
-And the image will be enhanced for better text quality.
+And the app will enhance the image for better text quality.
 To get the best quality, you should scan your document on a well-lit surface with a single color.

 Scan a document with CamScanner

-Once you are in the application, you can scan a new document with the camera icon on the bottom right.
+Once in the application, you can scan a new document with the camera icon on the bottom right.
 Then, you will take a picture of your document:

 Once you have a good quality, you can take the picture.
 CamScanner will then detect the contour of the document:

-More than 90% of the time, the outline will be correctly detected.
+More than 90% of the time, the app will correctly detect the outline.
 For some complex documents with color, it may not work.
 In these cases, you can move the contour yourself.
 Once you are satisfied with the contour, validate it.
 CamScanner will then process your document.

-As you can see, from a warped document, the final document was put back straight.
+As you can see, from a warped document, the application put the final document back straight.
 The text is enhanced to look better.
 You can also play with several options.
-However, I have scan more than a thousand documents, and never have I needed the other options.
+However, I have scanned more than a thousand documents, and never have I needed the other options.
 The Auto option is just great.